spences10/scottspence.com/posts/sveltekit-page-reaction-component-with-upstash-redis.md

 ## Rate limit the reactions

-So about that button spamming!
+So, about that button spamming!
 I'll add the rate limit to the `src/routes/+page.server.ts` file.

 I'll import Upstash ratelimit which will record the responses from the